gitnacho/symblog-docs/docs/doctrine-2-the-blog-model.rst

 The Show Blog Route
 ~~~~~~~~~~~~~~~~~~~

 We begin by creating a route for the blog ``show`` action.
-A blog will be identified
+A blog will be
-by its unique ID, so this ID will need to be present in the URL.
-Update the
+identified by its unique ID, so this ID will need to be present in the
-``BloggerBlogBundle`` routing located at ``src/Blogger/BlogBundle/Resources/config/routing.yml``
+URL.
+Update the ``BloggerBlogBundle`` routing located at
-with the following
+:file:`src/Blogger/BlogBundle/Resources/config/routing.yml` with the following:

 .. code-block:: yaml